 What does it mean to have lupus?

-This diagnosis doesn’t change actually change my life that much.
-I’m fairly certain that I’ve already been suffering from lupus for at least a year.
+This diagnosis doesn’t actually change my life that much.
+I’m fairly certain that I’ve already been suffering from lupus for at least a year and maybe as long as four years.
 But I will finally be treated correctly for my illness and be armed with knowledge that will hopefully improve my life and make it easier for me to function.
 That being said, educating myself about lupus has been rather stressful.
 Here are some facts about the disease:

 1| It’s chronic and can’t be cured.